Sung-Huan/ANNOgesic/docs/source/test_case.rst

     . $PAGIT_HOME/sourceme.pagit

 ``$PAGIT_HOME`` is the directory of PAGIT.
-The better way is change the environment.
+The better way is change the environment directly.
 Or you have to run this command everytime.
 For changing the environment, you just need to copy all the information of ``$PAGIT_HOME/sourceme.pagit`` to ``.bashrc``.